azlibdar/react-customs/CONTRIBUTING.md

 ## Branch Usage

-We have pre-created the following branches for you to use:
+Creating braches:

 - `feature` for adding new hooks and minor non-breaking changes
 - `major` for major breaking changes
 - `patch` for non-breaking changes or bug fixes
 - `typo-fix` for typo corrections

-Please use these existing branches for your contributions.
-Do not create new branches with different names.
+Please create only these branches for your contributions.

 <br>